 Blackberries first graced my market’s shelves several weeks ago, but they reached their full flavor just this past week.
 While nothing beats eating them right out of the carton, this gastrique comes close.
 A gastrique is a sweet and sour sauce made from adding vinegar to carmelized sugar, which we did for the carrot sauce in the Sturgeon Saluna.
 While the technique for this sauce is similar, the blackberries, herbs, and cognac give it a bigger, bolder taste perfect for duck.
-As it so happens, the Eshkol (and my family) love duck.
+As it so happens, my family loves duck.

 Many people only prepare duck breast, which we could have done, but my son is a swimmer who eats plenty of protein.
 Since duck breast tends to be expensive, buying enough for him would have been spendy.
 Duck legs cost less, and though they take longer to cook, are just as yummy.
 People often braise duck legs because they can get tough otherwise, but so long as you don’t overcook them, no worries.
 However, if you prefer to use only duck breast for this, go for it.
 For that matter, you can also go with just legs.

 Duck have more fat than other birds because they need the insulation from cold water.
 This makes it necessary to render out the fat first, so unlike other meats, you need to score the skin and place the duck, skin side down, in a cold, dry pan and then heat the pan gently.
 Once all the fat has rendered out, strain it through cheese cloth into a clean container, place it in the fridge or freezer, and use it instead of butter or oil for cooking.
 Why?
 Because it’s absolutely delicious.
 When Alan was cooking professionally, he and the other cooks would dip bread into duck fat and eat it for breakfast with a shot of espresso.
 Shear heaven.

 3 Tb sugar

 water (just enough to moisten the sugar)

 1 cup chicken stock